Stickers of all kinds are common in urban areas (Photo: Hannah Awcock, 27/02/16 King’s Cross Station).

 There are a number of groups that campaign for improved working conditions and better wages.
 Most of them are unions, although working conditions and wages are also the concern of campaign groups and social movements.
 Unions range in size; from the very large and powerful, such as Unite and the National Union of Teachers, to the small and specific.
 Many unions in the UK are part of the Trades Union Congress, which offers support to unions and campaigns for the rights of working people.
 Many of these organisations can be found amongst the work-related protest stickers on London’s streets.

-To see where I found all these protest stickers, check out the Turbulent London Map.
+To see where I found these stickers, check out the Turbulent London map.